railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 * you can monitor events effectively from the messages they've sent.

 Open ERP uses this mechanism to inform users about certain system events.
-For example if there's a problem concerning the restocking of a product a request is sent by Open ERP to the production manager.
+For example if there's a problem concerning the procurement of a product a request is sent by Open ERP to the production manager.

 Send a request to get an understanding of its functionality: